aspose-page/Aspose.Page-API-References/english/net/aspose.page.eps/psdocument/save/_index.md

 ## Save() {#save}

-Saves given [`PsDocument`](../) as EPS file.
+Saves given [`PsDocument`](../) as PS or EPS file.
 This method is used only when PsDocument was created from scratch.

 ```csharp
 public void Save()